tchang1997/us_election_forecasting/README.md

 By default, we only consider polls up to two months back from the forecast horizon (*e.g.*, we use August and September polls for a "start of October" forecast).

+## Predictions

+We output three separate forecats from the same posterior: voting percentages, win probabilities, and an electoral vote forecast.

+**Voting percentages.** To output mean voting percentages, we take the mean of the estimated state-/national-level vote parameter for each party (a proportion from 0 to 1) over all election simulations.

+**Win probabilities.** We take the proportion of times that each party's vote parameter exceeds that of the other over all election simulations.

+**Electoral vote forecast.** For each sample, we compute the mean number of electoral votes won by each candidate per election simulation, and output the mean.
+Note that this forecast is not guaranteed to match the voting percentage forecast due to the all-or-nothing nature of the electoral college and correlated errors across states in our model.

 ## Forecast validation

 All models are fitted on polling data sourced via 538 archives.
-Model selection for 2024 is done based on results for the 2020 and 2016 elections based on the average number of correct states, which forgives larger polling errors in safe states, followed by the electoral vote forecast error.
+Model selection for 2024 is done based on results for the 2020 and 2016 elections based on the average number of correct states (incl.
+DC), which forgives larger polling errors in safe states, followed by the electoral vote forecast error, then popular vote error (absolute DEM + REP error).
 Metrics for each model are averaged over all forecasts for a single model.
-For faster iteration, for initial model selection, we only sample 2000 samples (except for the polls-only approach, when I didn't know better).
+For faster iteration, for initial model selection, we only sample 2000 samples (4 chains, 500 each, 1000 tuning steps no matter what).

+Since the precision parameter (variance around the final estimate) should also decrease as we get closer to the election, after selecting a type of model (*e.g.,* polls-only vs. polls-plus), we validate schedules for that parameter within the chosen model class.

 Once model selection is finished, I'll release some 2024 forecasts.